Portfolio Fast Track: From Request to Delivery¶

 Executive Reporting¶

-Evaluation scores, project status, progress, budget, and timeline data roll up into portfolio-level reports that give leadership a clear picture without manual PowerPoint creation.
+Priority scores, project status, progress, budget, and timeline data roll up into portfolio-level reports that give leadership a clear picture without manual PowerPoint creation.
+The reporting hub includes a Status Change Report, Capacity Heatmap, and Weekly Report.

 See Reporting reference.